OfficeDev/Microsoft-Teams-Samples/samples/app-hello-world/csharp/README.md

    - Go to your project directory, the ./appPackage folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.

 This app has a default landing capability that determines whether the opening scope is set to the Bot or a static tab.
+Without configuring this, Microsoft Teams defaults to landing on the bot in desktop clients and tab in mobile clients.

 To set the **Bot as the default landing capability**, configure the 'staticTabs' section in the manifest as follows:
 ```bash